Kamil23/social-shopping-list/README.md

   make deploy-prod
 ```
 This copy newest files to storage on mydevil.
 You will have to specify the password to hosting account.
+> IMPORTANT: if you install new npm packages, you should run `npm i`

 1. Above command run ssh shell.
 You have to restart nodeJS app by command: